PolusAI/microjson/docs/index.md

 - **MultiLineString**: The coordinates array must be an array of LineString coordinate arrays.

-- **Polygon**: The coordinates array must be an array of linear ring coordinate arrays, where the first linear ring represents the outer boundary and any additional rings represent holes within the polygon.
+- **Polygon**: The coordinates array must be an array of linear ring point coordinate arrays, where the first linear ring represents the outer boundary and any additional rings represent holes within the polygon.

     - A subtype of “Polygon” is the “Rectangle” geometry: A polygon with an array of four 2D point coordinates representing the corners of the rectangle in a counterclockwise order.
 It has the property subtype with the value `“Rectangle”`.